General Information

 The reduction in the westbound ruling grades allowed the Canadian Pacific Railway to remove the pusher locomotives that had been required on the Connaught Tunnel route.
 This was especially important for the unit coal trains from the Crowsnest Pass area destined for Asian markets through the port of Vancouver, British Columbia.
 Trains now predominantly travel east through the Connaught Tunnel and west through the Mount Macdonald Tunnel.

-Text imported from Wikipedia article "Mount Macdonald Tunnel" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Mount Macdonald Tunnel" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants